-Decline Of Old Traditions
+Decline of Old Traditions

-Education System Of Gurukul
+The Education System Of Gurukul

 I often curse myself for selecting geography as a major in college.
 It had ruined three and a half years of my life without giving any real-life benefits.
-What it has given me though is a useless degree to show off my social standard as a graduate.
+What it has given me, though, is a useless degree to show off my social status as a graduate.

 You would be surprised to hear that there was once an education system in ancient India so advanced that it could even put our most sophisticated and respectful universities to shame.
-The education system was known as gurukula.
+The education system was known as the gurukula.
 It was a really advanced tradition in the area of teaching students.

 It was a place, much like boarding schools in modern times, where children used to get their entire education.
-It’s said that students during the vedic age used to get the freedom of selecting their favorite subject which they preferred studying.
-The gurukulas used to have a wide variety of subjects to choose from, and study.
-Such as arts, commerce, science, astronomy, chemistry, metallurgy, astrophysics, agriculture, medical science, administration, and warfare etc. However, among them the four Vedas, vedic mathematics, and yoga sutras were compulsory.
+It’s said that students during the Vedic age used to get the freedom to select their favorite subject which they preferred studying.
+The gurukulas used to have a wide variety of subjects to choose from and study.

+Arts, commerce, science, astronomy, chemistry, metallurgy, astrophysics, agriculture, medical science, administration, and warfare, to name a few.
+However, among them, the four Vedas, vedic mathematics, and yoga sutras were compulsory.
 One of the main priorities of gurukulas was to teach students to live a cultured, disciplined, and righteous life.

-Every student was considered equal in the glorious ancient era of Bharat (modern day India), at least within the boundaries of gurukulas huts, which shows the openness of people of the time towards getting the free basic education.
+Every student was considered equal in the glorious ancient era of Bharat (modern day India), at least within the boundaries of gurukula huts, which shows the openness of the people of the time towards getting free basic education.

 Science Of Vedic Mathematics

 Takshashila (tak-sha-shila), which is believed to be the world’s first university, was built before the early Harappan civilization.
 Unfortunately, the university was destroyed by the Huns (a nomadic tribe from central Asia) in the 5th century.

 Why am I telling you this?
 Because some facts are very hard to believe.
 When it comes to acknowledging the supremacy of India’s role in the area of scientific findings, it gets even more dubious.
 Because, we only know India by what it is today – a developing country struggling to keep up with the already developed western nations.